shivannis/xandr-docs-public/xandr-docs/articles/monetize/selling-deals.md

 ---
-Title : Selling Deals
+title: Selling Deals
-Description : As a seller, you can use deals to provide buyers special access to your ms.date: 10/28/2023 inventory and/or data.
-For example, a deal might provide preferential
+description: In this page learn about ways to offer deals to buyers and links to get started. ms.date: 10/28/2023
 ---

-# Selling Deals
+# Selling deals

 As a seller, you can use deals to provide buyers special access to your inventory and/or data.
 For example, a deal might provide preferential